Skip to Content

 Sexuality

-The topic of sexuality can mean a lot of different things for children, depending on their age and what they may have been exposed to on TV, online, through music or in the classroom.
-It could be uncomfortable for your child to ask questions, which can keep your child from learning about healthy sexuality (or sexual orientation).
-Sexual orientation relates to a person’s identity in relation to the gender or genders they are attracted to.
+The topic of sexuality can mean a lot of different things for children, depending on their age and what they have been exposed to on TV, online, through music, or in the classroom.
+Your child may feel uncomfortable asking questions about sex and sexuality, and addressing these topics may be awkward for parents and caregivers, too.
+Have the conversations anyway, so that your child learns about sex and sexuality in a safe, healthy way.

 What does sexuality look like for your child?

 Children and teenagers have an innate curiosity about sexuality and a healthy interest in learning about it.
-Unfortunately, they also get a lot of confusing, and sometimes upsetting, information about sexuality from their peers, online environments, and the media.
+Unfortunately, they also get a lot of confusing, and sometimes upsetting, information about sexuality from their peers, the media, and online.

 Start a conversation